raphaelmcobe/datatrieste_nn_24/slides/content/home/01_introduction.md

 * Algorithms with high variance are **strongly influenced by the specifics of training data.**
 * Generally, nonlinear machine learning algorithms that are very flexible have **high variance.**
   - **For example, Polynomial Regression with high-degree polynomials!**

 ---

+## The Bias-Variance Tradeoff

+* **Bias** error arises due to incorrect assumptions made by the learning algorithm.
+Excessive bias can lead the algorithm to overlook important connections between features and target outcomes, resulting in underfitting.

+* **Variance** represents the error stemming from the algorithm's susceptibility to minor variations in the training dataset.
+Elevated variance might occur when the algorithm models the random noise present in the training data, causing overfitting.

+---